FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/tutorial.rst

   python myconfig.py

-The config file does a pretty-print of the two dictionaries defined.
+The __main__ body for the config file first does a pretty-print of the two dictionaries defined.
+It then tries to find the mask and color files, and does some validity checks on them.

 .. _runlocal: